rwsite/updatepulse-server/README.md

 ### Update API
 Performance can evaluated with the script `tests.php` located at the plugin's root.
 It is included only if the WordPress constants `WP_DEBUG` and `SAVEQUERIES` are truthy.
+Below are the results of the tests performed on the Update API with the option "Use Cloud Storage" unchecked.

 Performances when a client is checking for updates (no license):